The Worker Protection (Amendment of Equality Act 2010) Bill | Moorepay

 Summary

-The Equality and Human Rights Commission (EHRC) has issued technical guidance for employers following the enactment of the Worker Protection (Amendment of Equality Act 2010) Act, effective from 26 October 2024.
+The Equality and Human Rights Commission (EHRC) issued technical guidance for employers following the enactment of the Worker Protection (Amendment of Equality Act 2010) Act that came into effect on 26 October 2024.

 Given the significant impact sexual harassment can have on an individual’s career, mental, and physical health, it was found that employers were not adequately addressing these concerns.
 The updated law is a welcome addition in the fight against sexual harassment.